You can export a data file that describes the project and enables you to re-create it either with related media or by using another editing system.

 Footage of varying dimensions

-The plug-in exports the project at its full resolution.
+The plug-in exports the project at full resolution.
 However, importing scales all footage according to the resolution specified in the Avid project.

 The plug-in builds the master composition from the nested sequences recursively (because Avid Media Composer does not support linking to the nested sequences).
 Therefore, in the AAF file, there’s no linking between the master composition and the nested sequences.